 Beat first 4 ingredients at medium speed with an electric mixer until well blended.
 Add eggs, 1 at a time, beating until blended.

 Combine flour, baking powder, and salt.
 Gradually add flour mixture to sugar mixture; beat until blended.
 Stir in almonds and vanilla.

-Using a spatula or lightly floured hands, shape dough into a 10-inch log on a lightly greased baking sheet, and flatten to 1-inch thickness.
+Using a spatula or lightly floured hands, shape dough into a 10-inch log on a silicone mat or lightly greased baking sheet, and flatten to 1-inch thickness.

 Cut log diagonally into 1/2-inch-thick slices with a serrated knife, using a gentle sawing motion.
 Place slices back onto the baking sheet.
 Bake at 300° for 20 to 25 minutes (cookies will be slightly soft in center but will harden as they cool).
 Remove to wire rack to cool completely.

 Each issue of our Newsletter is timely and helpful and jam-packed with food, crafts, occasional DIY, gardening and faith resources.
 Relevant and seasonal posts to inspire and guide you with current trends.
 Available only to those who request it, so please accept our invitation to stay connected and join the Grateful Prayer Thankful Heart community.
 Just click the subscribe button below.